This post has been most recently updated on March 29, 2023

 The Importance of Reputation Management

-In short, yes.
 Your reputation is created by what people see of you from what is published and associated with your name, business, or brand on the internet.
 So, depending on your search results, (whether it’s good or bad information) what people find about you online has a direct effect on their perception of you before you ever meet them.

-While word-of-mouth marketing is still a good source of brand recognition, online reputation management (ORM) is now a necessity for individuals, personal brands, and businesses both big and small.
-Today, over90% of consumers look at online reviews before they buy from an individual or business.
+While word-of-mouth marketing is still a good source of brand recognition, online reputation management (ORM) is now a necessity for individuals, personal brands, and businesses, both big and small.
+Today, over 90% of consumers look at online reviews before they buy from an individual or business.
 This means you could be losing almost all of your customer loyalty based on a few bad reviews.